 - ½ teaspoon vanilla extract

-- Place butter in a medium skillet (preferably not nonstick or cast iron so that you can more easily see the color change) and heat over medium low heat, swirling the pan frequently.
+- Place the butter in a medium saucepan or skillet (preferably not nonstick or cast iron so that you can more easily see the color change) and heat over medium low heat, swirling the pan frequently.
 Once the butter has melted, continue to cook over medium low swirling the pan frequently until the butter has a nutty aroma and is golden brown in color.
 Don’t walk away from the stove!
 Brown butter can go from perfect to burnt in a matter of seconds.
 Transfer brown butter to a bowl to cool.

 - Combine eggs, brown sugar and granulated sugar in a large bowl and whisk until fully combined and no lumps of sugar remain.
 Slowly whisk in oil followed by cooled brown butter and vanilla extract.
 Keep whisking until the mixture is emulsified and cohesive.